Mametaro-discord/discord-slash-commands-v12/README.md

 So please give me reports(with issues and pull requests) to me.

 ## Description
-By using this, You can use slash commands even if you use discord.js@12
-However, you cannot use MessageComponents;
+If you used this, you could handle slash commands easily.

 ## Getting Started
 **Installation**